alesti/cluster-in-a-box/box.md

 I have some experiences in the live music / festival industry, so i am familar with [flightcases](https://www.google.com/search?q=flightcase+pictures).
-Almost all of them have wheels - they are really heavy duty and need effort to move them around even if they are empty; you need to protect the surroundings against their corners, you need a truck and not a car to transport them. => No flightcase in this project.
+Almost all of them have wheels - they are really heavy duty and need some effort to move them around even if they are empty; you need to protect the surroundings against their corners, you need a truck and not a car to transport them. => No flightcase in this project.

-I liked the idea of using a [PeliCase](https://www.peli.com/) or similar solution.
-They are really stable, light for the grade of protection, some of them have wheels and a retractable handle.
+I like the idea of using a [PeliCase](https://www.peli.com/) or similar solution.
+They are really stable, light for the actual grade of protection, some of them have wheels and a retractable handle.

 There are a lot of similar but different brands - i found this [comparison - Pelican Case Alternatives](https://www.gwp.co.uk/guides/peli-case-alternatives/) helpful to get a first glimpse.

-I aimed for a box with wheels and a handle, i do not need a swimming, waterproof, bullet proof expedition solution which works at -20°C.
+I aimed for a box with wheels and a handle, i do not need a swimming, water- and bulletproof expedition solution which works at -20°C.

 I wanted to store 3 stacks with 4 Odroids each, a power supply and switches in it, the lid should be deep enough to hold a display or a tablet.